2025 Motorsport Australia

 New Competitor Information

 New competitors can often find it daunting getting to the track and finding out what to do, where to go and where places like scrutineering/check-in and the dummy grid are located at each track.
-Please click here to access a mobile phone friendly information sheet that explains everything about what to do both before the event and at the event, or scan the QR code with your mobile phone:
+Please click here for a .pdf file which you can print that gives a new competitor all the information they need to find their way around scrutineering, check-in, required vehicle signage etc for their first event.

 Minimum Helmet Standards & Labelling